princechoudhary16/BotVerse/README.md

 # BotVerse
-Exploring Diverse Domains Of Wisdom Through Conversational Journeys
+Exploring Diverse Domains Of Wisdom Through Conversational Journeys Project by: Prince Choudhary, Anshuman Gupta and Tisha Patel

 # (Hi there, 👋 We're excited to have you on board.
 This is a powerful bot designed to help you ask queries related to your data/knowledge.)